Cryptocurrency is a term that’s becoming more and more popular each day.

 Double-spending is the process through which a person manages to spend the same money more than once.
 It has been the biggest problem for digital currencies until the creation of Bitcoin and the blockchain.

 If one could spend the same money more than once, money would become worthless.
 Everyone would just have massive amounts of money, and the scarcity aspect of the currency would disappear.

 On the Bitcoin platform, double-spending is negated by both the usage of the blockchain, which ensures that transactions are confirmed by miners, and by a Proof-of-Work mechanism.

 In short, the PoW ensures that each recorded transaction is verified, making digital currencies (such as Bitcoin) viable.

-As of today, there are over 2,000 cryptocurrencies listed on CoinMarketCap, with Bitcoin at the head of the list, holding over 50% of the market cap.
+As of today, there are over 2,000 cryptocurrencies listed on CoinMarketCap, with Bitcoin at the head of the list.

 The world of cryptocurrencies is a fascinating one, and altcoins are a big part of the reason.